magicznyleszek/mad-skeleton/_assets/styles/readme.md

 ### Components

 Context-specific selectors for distinct components of an interface.
+They are forbidden to mix with each other.

 Components use the `c-` namespace.